What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 at 6-12 months - 3 times a day,

-an adult dog, after 4-5 years is fed 1 time per day.
+An adult dog, after 4-5 years, is fed once a day.

-8 hours - cottage cheese with bifidokefir, acidofolin with bifidoflora or fermented baked milk with bifidoflora
+8 hours - cottage cheese with bifidokefir, acidofoline with bifidoflora or fermented baked milk with bifidoflora

 12 hours - dry food, pre-soaked

-16 hours - cottage cheese with bifidokefir, acidofolin with bifidoflora or fermented baked milk with bifidoflora
+16 hours - cottage cheese with bifidokefir, acidofoline with bifidoflora or fermented baked milk with bifidoflora

 20 hours - dry food, pre-soaked

-23 hours - meat (raw beef, double-rolled in a meat grinder or finely chopped after 2 months) + porridge (buckwheat) Food volume per feeding ~ 2/3 џ1 cup (~ 150 џ 200 g).
-If the puppy does not eat the food to the end, then one-time portions should be reduced, but the number of feedings should not be reduced.
+23 hours - meat (raw beef, twice minced or finely chopped after 2 months) + porridge (buckwheat) Amount of food per feeding ~ 2/3 џ 1 glass (~ 150 џ 200 g).
+If the puppy does not eat the food completely, then the single portions should be reduced, but not the number of feedings.

-If a healthy puppy does not eat the offered food, remove it and offer the same food at the next feeding.
-If the puppy quickly eats the proposed food, then the portion should be slightly increased.
+If a healthy puppy does not eat the food offered, remove it and offer the same food at the next feeding.
+If the puppy quickly eats the offered food, then the portion should be slightly increased.
 All food should be at room temperature.

-Meat - only beef (later - lamb)! (without bones, preferably without veins for small puppies) - scalded with boiling water or lightly boiled (2-3 minutes), is the main source of protein.
-It is especially necessary for a puppy during a period of intensive growth.
+Meat - only beef (later - lamb)! (boneless, preferably without veins for small puppies) - scalded with boiling water or lightly boiled (2-3 minutes), is the main source of protein.
+The puppy especially needs it during the period of intensive growth.
 After 2 months, the puppy is given meat in finely chopped pieces (about 1x1 cm), as the puppy grows, the meat is cut into larger pieces, but not larger than 2x3 cm (pieces for goulash), otherwise the puppy may choke.
-On the day, a puppy of 2 months of age is given 70 g of meat with the addition of vegetable oil (corn, olive, sunflower ~ ? teaspoon), then, as the baby grows, this portion increases slightly.
-But you should always remember that chow chow is a specific breed that has its own characteristics, and one of them is that adult chow chow dogs practically do not need meat, they are more vegetarians than meat eaters, so overfeeding a puppy with meat can lead to to a breakdown in metabolism.
-Boiled beef heart, kidneys, tripe and lungs can be introduced into the dog's diet after 4 months.
-If necessary, a grown-up baby can be given a boiled turkey 1-2 times a week.
+A 2-month-old puppy is given 70 g of meat per day with the addition of vegetable oil (corn, olive, sunflower ~ ½ teaspoon), then, as the baby grows, this portion increases slightly.
+But you should always remember that the Chow Chow is a specific breed that has its own characteristics, and one of them is that adult Chow Chow dogs practically do not need meat, they are more likely to be vegetarians than meat eaters, so excessively feeding a puppy with meat can lead to to a breakdown in metabolism.
+Boiled beef heart, kidneys, tripe and lungs can be introduced into the dog’s diet after 4 months.
+If necessary, an older baby can be given boiled turkey 1-2 times a week.

-Beef liver can be given to an adult dog in a boiled form and in a small amount (preferably not imported - exchange failures are possible due to the hormones used in feeding the animal, which are deposited in the liver).
-Although chow chows are very fond of chicken meat, it can be given very carefully and in very small quantities, only white meat is desirable, because. quite often in our time in poultry farms when feeding chickens they use hormones and various baits obtained with chicken meat, they can cause allergies in your pet.
-If you still want to pamper your baby with chicken, then let it be domestic chicken, grown by a grandmother in the village and well boiled.
+Beef liver can be given to an adult dog in boiled form and in small quantities (preferably not imported - metabolic disruptions are possible due to the hormones used when feeding the animal, which are deposited in the liver).
+Although chow chows are very fond of chicken meat, it can be given very carefully and in very small quantities, preferably only white meat, because Quite often nowadays, poultry farms use hormones and various baits obtained with chicken meat when feeding chickens; they can cause allergies in your pet.
+If you still want to pamper your baby with chicken, then let it be domestic chicken, raised by a grandmother in the village and well boiled.

-Puppies don't need eggs.
-If your dog is deficient in proteins and you want to give him an egg, then only hard-boiled, no more than 1, 1 time per week and only after reaching 6 months of age.
+The puppy has no need for eggs.
+If your dog is deficient in proteins and you want to give her an egg, then only a hard-boiled one, no more than 1 time per week and only after reaching 6 months of age.
 FISH is a valuable food product containing phosphorus.
-It is introduced into the diet after 4 months, it is given only boiled, cut into pieces, without heads, bones and fins.
-DO NOT GIVE - RIVER FISH, SEA BASS AND POLLACK!
+It is introduced into the diet after 4 months, given only boiled, cut into pieces, without heads, bones and fins.
+YOU CAN ' T GIVE - RIVER FISH, SEA PERCH AND POLLACK!

 DAIRY PRODUCTS are the main source of calcium necessary for the development of your baby's bones.
-The first place among dairy products is occupied by cottage cheese.
+Cottage cheese takes first place among dairy products.
 Up to 1.5 - 2 months it is better to give cottage cheese made at home.
 It can be done in two ways:

-1. Bring 1 liter of milk to a boil, remove from heat, pour 1 liter of kefir into milk, stir, close the lid and leave to cool.
+1. Bring 1 liter of milk to a boil, remove from heat, pour 1 liter of kefir into the milk, stir, cover and leave to cool.
 Throw the resulting mass into a sieve.

-2. Bring 1 liter of milk almost to a boil (but do not boil!), add 1 tablespoon of calcium chloride (buy at a pharmacy), the milk will immediately coagulate, remove from heat, let stand, drain the whey, but do not squeeze.
+2. Bring 1 liter of milk almost to a boil (but do not boil!), add 1 tablespoon of calcium chloride (buy at a pharmacy), the milk will immediately coagulate, remove from heat, let stand, drain the whey, but do not squeeze out.

 We give the resulting cottage cheese with a small amount of whey to the puppy.
-Large amounts of whey can lead to indigestion.
-If your pet does not have a similar reaction, then the remaining whey can be gradually added to other food.
+Large amounts of whey may cause stomach upset.
+If your pet does not have a similar reaction, then the remaining whey can be added little by little to other food.

-On the day the puppy is given ~150 џ 200 g of cottage cheese.
-You can add either kefir, or acidophilus, or fermented baked milk to it.
-Preferably with bifidoflora content.
-Milk in its pure form is weak, so introduce it into the dog's diet in small portions (or better not to try).
-If your dog reacted to a small amount of milk, it is better to replace plain milk with fermented milk products with bifidoflora (the best option), naturally, without sugar and dyes.
+The puppy is given ~150 – 200 g of cottage cheese per day.
+You can add kefir, acidophilus, or fermented baked milk to it.
+Preferably containing bifid flora.
+Milk in its pure form is weak, so introduce it into your dog’s diet in small portions (or better yet, don’t even try it).
+If your dog reacts to even a small amount of milk, it is better to try replacing plain milk with fermented milk products with bifid flora (the best option), naturally, without sugar and dyes.
 Sometimes you can give milk porridge - buckwheat, rice, oatmeal - with a small piece of butter or a teaspoon of vegetable oil.
-The first two should be very well boiled, oatmeal - steamed.
-Porridge is boiled, diluting milk by 50% with water, and is not sweetened.
-The puppy should be given kefir, fermented baked milk, or acidophilus every day, it is possible with dry food, or with cottage cheese.
-It must be remembered that milk or kefir in itself is food for the puppy, and not drink, so they should not be given between feedings.
+The first two should be very well boiled, the rolled oats should be steamed.
+The porridge is cooked by diluting the milk by 50% with water, and is not sweetened.
+The puppy needs to be given kefir, fermented baked milk, or acidophilus every day, either with dry food or with cottage cheese.
+It must be remembered that milk or kefir themselves are food for the puppy, not drink, so they should not be given between feedings.

-Gradually, the puppy needs to be accustomed to the usual store-bought cottage cheese, gradually adding it to home-made cottage cheese.
+Gradually, the puppy needs to be accustomed to regular store-bought cottage cheese, gradually adding it to homemade cottage cheese.
 An adult dog eats store-bought cottage cheese.

 BLACK BREAD is a good source of B vitamins.
 An older puppy can be given 2-3 small black crackers a day.
 An adult dog can be given 1-2 pieces of black bread per day.

-VEGETABLES - carrots, cabbage, beets, pumpkins, zucchini are given only in boiled or stewed form, carrots and beets, if necessary, and in small quantities.
-Vegetables are best boiled together with meat and cereals.
-Give as liquid porridge.
+VEGETABLES - carrots, cabbage, beets, pumpkin, zucchini are given only in boiled or stewed form, carrots and beets if necessary and in small quantities.
+It is better to boil vegetables together with meat and cereals.
+Give in the form of liquid porridge.

-2 times a week for a dog after 4 months it is good to add 1-2 cloves of garlic to food.
-It is a good antihelminthic.
+After 4 months, it is good to add 1-2 cloves of garlic to the dog’s food 2 times a week.
+It is a good anthelmintic.

-porridge - up to 5 months - buckwheat, after - it is better to cook mixed porridges: buckwheat with rice, buckwheat with barley and oatmeal.
-For a grown-up dog, it is better not to boil the porridge, but to steam it: pour the cereal into boiling water, mix well, bring to a boil, close the lid and turn it off.
-You can pack in, you can just leave to cool on the stove.
-For babies, porridge can be boiled in meat broth with vegetables or milk in proportion with water 50x50.
-Add a small piece of butter to milk porridge, vegetable oil (olive, corn, sunflower) to porridge with vegetables.
+PORridge - up to 5 months - buckwheat, after - it is better to prepare mixed porridges: buckwheat with rice, buckwheat with barley and rolled oats.
+For an older dog, it is better not to cook porridge, but to steam it: pour the cereal into boiling water, mix well, bring to a boil, cover with a lid and turn off.
+You can pack it in, you can just leave it to cool on the stove.
+For kids, porridge can be cooked in meat broth with vegetables or with milk in a 50x50 proportion with water.
+Add a small piece of butter to milk porridge, and vegetable oil (olive, corn, sunflower) to porridge with vegetables.

-FRUITS - in small quantities they are useful for a puppy.
-Apples, bananas, apricots, dried apricots, any berries (if it starts to itch, immediately stop giving altogether).
-Citrus and grape allergies are the most common.
+FRUITS - in small quantities they are useful for the puppy.
+Apples, bananas, apricots, dried apricots, any berries (if it starts to itch, immediately stop giving them altogether).
+Allergies to citrus fruits and grapes are the most common.

 DRY FOOD.
-Many owners prefer to feed their puppies dry food.
-There is a huge variety of foods specially formulated for raising a puppy and for adult dog.
-When introducing dry food to your pet's diet, ask your breeder what kind of dry food the baby has been fed before.
+Many owners prefer to feed their puppy dry food.
+There are a huge number of foods specifically designed for raising a puppy and for adult dog.
+When introducing dry food into your pet's diet, ask your breeder what kind of dry food your baby received before.
 New food should be introduced gradually, in small portions, and only if your dog has accepted it well, you can increase the amount of food to the amount indicated on its packaging.
-Please note that the feed rate is given taking into account the fact that you feed the puppy only dry food and nothing else.
-If your baby has a mixed diet, then this rate should be reduced by 2-3 times.
-The following feeds are well suited for our breed: JUNIOR DOGGY, JUNIOR HAPPY DOG (after 3 months - junior 23), MIRA DOG JUNIOR, BAVI DOG JUNIOR, DIAMOND, PRONATYURE, GINA and other premium and super premium class feeds with protein content up to 4 months - no more than 28% (in case of signs of allergy, alternate porridge with dairy products and mineral supplements), and then - with a protein content of no more than 23%.
-If you give dry food (up to 7-8 months it is better to give soaked), do not forget to put water for drinking.
+Please note that the food allowance is given taking into account the fact that you feed the puppy only dry food and nothing else.
+If your baby has a mixed diet, then this norm should be reduced by 2-3 times.
+The following foods are well suited for our breed: DOGGY JUNIOR, HAPPY DOG JUNIOR (after 3 months - junior 23), MIRA DOG JUNIOR, BAVY DOG JUNIOR, DIAMOND, PRONATURE, GINA and other premium and super premium class foods with protein content up to 4 months - no more than 28% (if signs of allergy appear, alternate porridge with dairy products and mineral supplements), and then - with a protein content of no more than 23%.
+If you give dry food (up to 7-8 months it is better to give it soaked), do not forget to provide drinking water.

-Please remember that chow chow has its own characteristics, namely, some foods can cause allergies and weaken the liver, and in advanced cases, a breakdown in metabolism, so adult dog food should contain no more than 20 - 23% crude protein.
-For the same reason, you should not give fatty foods (including fatty cottage cheese and fatty sour cream as food), eggs in more than the norm, quantity, cream and butter, and purchased (store-bought) minced meat.
-Baby foods contain more protein and this is normal for them, because.
-A growing body needs protein.
+Please remember that the chow chow has its own characteristics, namely, some foods can cause allergies and weakened liver function, and in advanced cases, a breakdown in metabolism, so the food of an adult dog should contain no more than 20 - 23% crude protein.
+For the same reason, you should not give fatty foods (including fatty cottage cheese and fatty sour cream as food), eggs in larger quantities than required, cream and butter, and store-bought minced meat.
+Foods for babies contain a higher amount of protein and this is the norm for them, because...
+The growing body needs protein.

-Do not try to offer other food instead of not eaten.
-This will be an irreparable mistake, and you will grow fussy.
-But in the case when your dog refuses to introduce a new dry food, or vice versa, from the food that she has been eating for quite a long time, take a closer look at your pet, the food may cause allergies (scratching, scratching, redness of the eyes).
-Please remember that our chow-chow babies are dogs, and therefore they should have dog food - without spices, excessive salt, smoked meats.
-They absolutely do not need diversity in nutrition, moreover, it is harmful to them.
-Therefore, try to adhere to the recommendations that are given here, and if necessary, consult with your club breed leader or breeder.
+Do not try to offer other food to replace the one not eaten.
+This will be an irreparable mistake, and you will grow up to be picky.
+But if your dog refuses the new dry food introduced or, conversely, the food that it has been eating for quite a long time, take a closer look at your pet, maybe the food causes an allergy (scratching, scratching, red eyes).
+Please remember that our chow chow babies are dogs, and therefore their food should be dog food - without spices, excessive salt, or smoked meats.
+They do not need variety in their diet at all; moreover, it is harmful to them.
+Therefore, try to adhere to the recommendations given here, and If necessary, consult your breed club leader or breeder.

 PUPPY HEALTH.

 The normal body temperature of a dog is 38-39C.
-If you notice unusual lethargy, drowsiness, vomiting, diarrhea, purulent discharge from the eyes or nose, the puppy refuses to feed, take the temperature of the baby.
-To do this, gently insert the tip of a thermometer lubricated with petroleum jelly into the anus by 5-7 mm for 2-3 minutes.
-At the first signs of the disease, immediately call the veterinarian (preferably the one recommended by the breed leader, because, unfortunately, very few veterinarians know this breed and understand its features.
-Very often the dog is "healed" without taking these features into account) .
-As it gets dirty, wipe the puppy's ears with a cotton swab dipped in boric alcohol or hydrogen peroxide.
-If the eyes are slightly watery, then they are wiped with a cotton swab dipped in a weak solution of potassium permanganate or tea.
-Babies are afraid of drafts, they can lead to inflammatory process in the ears.
+If you notice unusual lethargy, drowsiness, vomiting, diarrhea, purulent discharge from the eyes or nose, or the puppy refuses to feed, measure the baby’s temperature.
+To do this, carefully insert the tip of the thermometer, lubricated with Vaseline, into the anus 5-7 mm for 2-3 minutes.
+At the first signs of illness, immediately call a veterinarian (Preferably the one recommended to you by the head of the breed, because, unfortunately, very few veterinarians know this breed and understand its characteristics.
+Very often the dog is “healed” without taking these characteristics into account) .
+Whenever they become dirty, wipe the puppy’s ears with a cotton swab soaked in boric alcohol or hydrogen peroxide.
+If your eyes are slightly watery, wipe them with a cotton swab dipped in a weak solution of potassium permanganate or tea.
+Children are afraid of drafts, they can lead to inflammatory process in the ears.

-A puppy's teeth need special attention, especially during their change (from 3 months to 6).
-Watch it grow permanent teeth did not interfere with dairy.
+A puppy's teeth need special attention, especially during their change (from 3 months to 6 months).
+Make sure you grow permanent teeth dairy did not interfere.

-It is strictly forbidden to pull rags, toys, etc. out of the puppy's mouth.
-This may lead to the formation of malocclusion, the dog will later be with malocclusion and will be disqualified from the show.
-During the period of changing teeth, the puppy should always have a bone from a solid vein (it must be bought at a pet store) or dried offal.
+It is strictly forbidden to pull rags, toys, etc. from the puppy’s mouth.
+This may lead to the formation of an incorrect bite; the dog will subsequently have an incorrect bite and will be disqualified from the exhibition.
+During the period of changing teeth, the puppy should always have a bone from a single vein (you need to buy it at a pet store) or dried offal.

-A puppy needs to trim its claws once a week, you can use any nippers or tweezers (preferably a nail cutter), cut only the very tip of the claw, without affecting the living flesh).
+The puppy needs to trim his nails once a week, you can use any nippers or tweezers (preferably a nail clipper), cut only the very tip of the claw, without touching the living flesh).

-In the period from 8 to 10 weeks, you need to do the first vaccination.
-It is better to use the Nobivak or Vanguard or Eurikan vaccine.
-It is better to instill in veterinary clinics or call a veterinarian at home.
-In no case do not take the puppy outside during quarantine (21 days) After 3 weeks, the vaccination is repeated - quarantine again for at least 14 days.
+The first vaccination should be given between 8 and 10 weeks.
+It is better to use the Nobivak or Vanguard or Eurican vaccine.
+It is better to vaccinate in veterinary hospitals or call a veterinarian at home.
+Under no circumstances take the puppy outside during quarantine (21 days).
+After 3 weeks, the vaccination is repeated - quarantine again for at least 14 days.
 Be sure to vaccinate!
-Vaccination is only healthy dog.
-Before vaccination, give suprastin a day before vaccination, also repeat before vaccination (half a tablet-tablet, depending on age and weight).
-Then a dog is vaccinated at the age of about a year (after a change of teeth, at 7-9 months, the head of the breed or a veterinarian can determine), and then once a year (it is impossible to vaccinate in estrus).
-A week (7-10 days) before vaccination, they give a medicine for worms.
-It is best to buy "Triantel" or "Cestal" for dogs (usually at an early age the breeder drives away worms in babies, which you can ask when buying a puppy).
-TO GIVE ACCORDING TO THE SCHEME: 1) The day before the medicine, crush the Clove of GARLIC, pour hot (almost boiling water!)
-Water, half a tea cup.
-Cool down (!).
-Give 3 times a day, 2 ml, pouring into the mouth with a syringe without a needle (bitter!).
+Vaccination is done only healthy dog.
+Before vaccination, give suprastin 24 hours before vaccination, and repeat before vaccination (half a tablet, depending on age and weight).
+Then the dog is vaccinated at the age of about a year (after changing teeth, at 7-9 months, the breed leader or veterinarian can determine), and then once a year (vaccination cannot be done during estrus).
+A week (7-10 days) before vaccination, anti-worm medication is given.
+It is best to buy "Triantel" or "Cestal" for dogs (usually the breeder removes worms from babies at an early age, which you can ask about when buying a puppy).
+GIVE ACCORDING TO THE SCHEME: 1) The day before the medicine, crush a clove of GARLIC, pour half a tea cup of hot (almost boiling water!) water.
+Cool (!).
+Give 2 ml 3 times a day, pouring it into the mouth with a syringe without a needle (bitter!).
 In the evening, give half a tablet of suprastin.
-In the morning, you can give an anthelmintic, STRICTLY according to the weight of the dog, according to the instructions for the drug.
-After 7-10 days, you can be vaccinated.
-It is not necessary to drive the worms before re-vaccination.
-In the future, they are driven every 3-6 months (at least 1 time in six months, always after the summer !!, metronidazole is enough 1 time in 6 months).
-The dose is given according to the weight of the dog (!!).
+In the morning you can give an anthelmintic, STRICTLY according to the dog’s weight, according to the instructions for the drug.
+After 7-10 days you can get vaccinated.
+There is no need to remove worms before re-vaccination.
+In the future, they are driven every 3-6 months (once every six months at least, always after summer!!, metronidazole is enough once every 6 months).
+The dose is given according to the dog’s weight (!!).
 The puppy is weighed and the required amount of the drug is calculated.
-The drug is given in the morning, on an empty stomach (if indicated in the annotation of the drug).
-After that, the puppy is fed after 1-2 hours.
-It is not necessary to give the drug again.
-If helminthic invasion confirmed by tests - act strictly according to the doctor's instructions!
+The drug is given in the morning, on an empty stomach (if indicated in the drug label).
+After this, the puppy is fed after 1-2 hours.
+There is no need to re-give the drug.
+If helminthic infestation confirmed by tests - act strictly according to the doctor’s instructions!

 And one more piece of advice.
-Like people, puppies often go through a difficult period during their teenage years (5-12 months for them).
-The hormonal system is being formed, and hence the behavioral difficulties, and, possibly, physiological ones.
-It happens that a puppy goes through the "ugly duckling" period, when he grows one or the other, and today he can be miraculously good, but after 3 days it seems to you that he does not meet the standard.
-Do not be afraid, do not rush to the first "advisers" that come across.
-This is growth, and most likely, the problems will go away on their own if you have acquired a purebred puppy in a reliable place.
-But if something bothers you - always contact the breeder or breed leader.
-Only an experienced person can determine whether what is bothering you is a problem that requires additional measures (most often it is necessary to adjust the diet or the number of walks), or you can just wait.
-It is at this age that "terrible allergies" often occur.
-The owners begin to rush about in search of a reason, change their diet, etc. And, of course, they run to veterinarians, who (unfortunately, most of them are completely unaware of the peculiarities of metabolism, and indeed, with the peculiarities of the Chow breed) begin to make breathtaking diagnoses and prescribe expensive and dangerous drugs.
-This only gets worse, because. the liver (and the reason is often precisely the clogging of the liver with an "excess" of hormones) has already suffered, and it is also completely poisoned with antibiotics, etc. That's it after such therapy in adolescence, many chows remain allergic with constant scratching for life, and the appropriate image is assigned to the breed.
-Please be careful and first consult with people who have BEEN IN THE BREED FOR MANY YEARS (the head of the breed of your club), and then decide what to do with your dog.
+Like people, puppies often go through a difficult period during adolescence (5-12 months for them).
+A hormonal system is formed, and hence behavioral and, possibly, physiological difficulties.
+It happens that a puppy goes through the “ugly duckling” period, when he grows in one thing or another, and today he can be wonderfully good, but after 3 days he seems to you to not meet the standard.
+Don’t be scared, don’t rush to the first “advisers” you come across.
+This is growth, and most likely the problems will go away on their own if you purchased a purebred puppy from a reliable place.
+But if something bothers you, always contact the breeder or breed manager.
+Only an experienced person can determine whether what is bothering you is a problem that requires additional measures (most often it is necessary to adjust your diet or the amount of walking), or you can just wait.
+It is at this age that “terrible allergies” often occur.
+The owners begin to rush around looking for the cause, change their diet, etc. And, of course, they run to veterinarians, who (unfortunately, most of them are completely unfamiliar with the peculiarities of metabolism, and indeed, with the peculiarities of the Chow breed) begin to make mind-boggling diagnoses and prescribe expensive and dangerous drugs.
+This only makes it worse, because... the liver (and the reason is often precisely the clogging of the liver with “excess” hormones) has already suffered, and it is also finally poisoned with antibiotics, etc. That's it after such therapy in adolescence, many chows remain allergic with constant scratching for life, and the corresponding image is assigned to the breed.
+Please be careful and first consult with people who have been involved in the breed for many years (the head of the breed of your club), and then decide what to do with your dog.
 In any case, the choice is yours, but - "We are responsible for those we have tamed!"

 List of necessary items for grooming:

-2) Metal comb with tapering teeth, frequent (these combs can be combined 2 in 1)
+2) A metal comb with tapering teeth (these combs can be combined 2 in 1)

-3) A metal comb with tapering teeth - a rake (or instead of the first comb, it is especially convenient during molting, and you can’t cope with “adult” hair without it)
+3) A metal comb with tapering teeth - a rake (or instead of the first comb, especially convenient during shedding, but you can’t cope with “adult” hair without it)

-4) Korcheska with long elastic wires (for fluffing wool and combing "dirt")
+4) Korcheska with long elastic wires (for fluffing wool and combing out “dirt”)

 5) Massage brush for preliminary (and daily) combing